Aspects of Jesus

 whether he ever learned a thing except to be temporarily humble when

-Peter may be the cornerstone of the world's
+Peter may be the cornerstone of the world's oldest formal Christian

 Christianity.
+In other words, Peter was a spiritual moron!
 Not so good, is it?

 When Paul went to Corinth he revealed to them what he had been told by